briandipalma/spa-2014/workshop_part2.md

     render is the function that's called whenever the state changes.
 For simplicity you can discard the entire DOM everytime.

-4. Register the custom element implementation ContactsListElement in index.html under the name spa2014-contacts-list

 3. Add a <spa2014-contacts-list> element to the body of the index.html Load up the index.html file in your browser and see the element in the inspector